ROBOTIS-GIT/emanual/docs/en/dxl/dxl-quick-start-insert.md

 - [Use of Serial Monitor with DYNAMIXEL Shield](/docs/en/parts/interface/dynamixel_shield/#use-of-serial-monitor-with-dynamixel-shield)
 - ROBOTIS provides DYNAMIXEL library for DYNAMIXEL Shield, it can help you to use DYNAMIXEL easily.
 - Check the [controller compatibility](/docs/en/parts/controller/controller_compatibility/#software) chart to see which servos, sensors, peripherals, and software are compatible with which controller.
-- **DYNAMIXEL + ARDUINO UNO QUICK START GUIDE** which provides more comprehensive descriptions is planned to be shared via the e-Manual soon.
 {% endcapture %}
 <div class="notice">{{ sdk_notice_03 | markdownify }}</div>